 Food and Water

 If you find a pet, they may be dehydrated.
 They’re also likely hungry.
+Bandana bowl is an easily storable bowl for water that can be pulled into form instantly.
+And Pawstruck makes attention-grabbing treats that dogs go crazy for.

-Make sure to keep an extra bowl or two, an extra jug of water, and some easy-open dog/ and cat food in your kit.
+Make sure to keep an extra bowl or two, an extra jug of water, and some easy-open dog and cat food in your kit.

 In regard to the food, tuna and liver flavors are best because their strong smell is more likely to attract a scared dog or cat in case you need to lure them.

 Both dogs and cats love freeze dried salmon treats.
-Often dubbed, “Kitty Crack”, they’re usually irresistible to dogs as well.
+Often dubbed, “Kitty Crack," they’re usually irresistible to dogs as well.

-Keep the treats inside of their original bag if it’s “crinkly”, or put them inside of one if not, since dogs and cats that can hear you opening a bag of treats are more likely to come near to see what you’re doing.
+Keep the treats inside of their original bag if it’s “crinkly," or put them inside of one if not, since dogs and cats that can hear you opening a bag of treats are more likely to come near to see what you’re doing.

 Be sure to place that bag inside of a sealable plastic bag to keep the treats fresh and smelling strong.